theislab/cellrank/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - compute initial & terminal as well as intermediate macrostates of your biological system
 - infer fate probabilities towards the terminal states for each individual cell
-- visualise gene expression trends along specific linegeages while accounting for the continous nature of fate determination
+- visualize gene expression trends along specific linegeages while accounting for the continous nature of fate determination
 - identify potential driver genes for each identified cellular trajectory

 Installation